amoeba/ace-to-sqlite/README.md

 Automation to export the latest releases of [ACEmulator](https://github.com/ACEmulator) data as SQLite databases served via [Datasette](https://datasette.io).

 See it live at https://acedb.treestats.net.
+If you want to use the output in your own application, see the latest releases.
+You can use the `latest` tag to float or you can follow versioned tags.
+Versioned tags match the tags on ACE-World-16PY-Patches so you know which version of the database you're using.

 ## Databases